More Books to Read in Your Twenties

 Not only that, using List Challenges I have created a list of 100 books I think women should read in their twenties if they haven’t already done so in their teenage years.
 How many have you read?

 A literary novel exploring the lives of three women who once lived in a gorgeous house-share off London Fields.
 Now each of them is struggling in their own bubble of life, with husbands that don’t seem to care anymore or a struggle with infertility, or simply an overbearing – more successful – mother.
-It’s a beautiful novel of friendship and expectations you hold when you’re younger.
+It’s a beautiful novel about friendship and the expectations you hold when you’re younger.

 I loved this non-fiction book on friendship when I read it two years ago.
 Kate Leaver gets to the heart of the matter when it comes to lasting and fleeting relationships between friends.
 From friendship break-ups to friendships you create whilst on holiday.
-This is a lovely book breaking down the complicated nature of a rarely tapped into a relationship: friendship.
+This is a lovely book breaking down the complicated nature of a rarely tapped relationship: friendship.

 I did a full review of this book – a miracle, I know – last year.
 It’s a sweet, easy-to-read story of life in your twenties.
 Following four friends in a small town, this book feels like a true representation of twenty-something-year-old friends trying to get by.